What should beginner table tennis players learn first?

 I recently started coaching two complete beginners, both adults.
 One had never played table tennis before, the other played a little bit for fun when a kid, but nothing for the next 30 years.
 Both have a similar goal – to be good enough at table tennis to join a club and possibly play competitively in a local league.
 This is a great goal to have, but it’s not easy.
 There is a lot to learn.
 And when there is so much to learn, what should you focus on first?

-I like to think this is an area of expertise for me – so much so, that I created an online video course for beginners.
-In the course I focus on five key areas: grip, stance, movement, drives and pushes.
+I like to think this is an area of expertise for me – so much so, that I created a foundations course in my online academy.
+In the course I focus on few key areas: grip, stance, movement, drives and pushes.
 These are the fundamentals every player needs to master before they can move on to more advanced strokes.

 Here’s why: